The YCQL shell (

 - To view the current capture configuration, use

 HELP without any arguments.
 To see help on a topic, use

 --browser argument for controlling what browser is used to display help.

 Enables paging, disables paging, or sets the page size for read queries.
-When paging is enabled, only one page of data will be fetched at a time and a prompt will appear to fetch the next page.
-Generally, it’s a good idea to leave paging enabled in an interactive session to avoid fetching and printing large amounts of data at once.
+When paging is enabled, only one page of data is fetched at a time and a prompt appears to fetch the next page.
+Generally, it's a good idea to leave paging enabled in an interactive session to avoid fetching and printing large amounts of data at once.

 PAGING ON PAGING OFF PAGING <page size in rows>

 Enables or disables vertical printing of rows.
 Use EXPAND when fetching many columns, or the contents of a single column are large.

 Authenticate as a specified YugabyteDB user for the current session.